MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Microsoft Defender for Cloud.md

 - Configure Microsoft Defender for Cloud to monitor a virtual machine.
 - Review Microsoft Defender for Cloud recommendations for the virtual machine.
-- Implement recommendations for guest configuration and Just in time VM access.
+- Implement recommendations for guest configuration and Just-in-time VM access.
 - Review how the Secure Score can be used to determine progress toward creating a more secure infrastructure.

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.